 Many in Hampton Roads, when choosing a neighborhood in which to live, make a choice based on accessibility to leisure options, such as pedestrian and bike trails, and parks, etc. For others, there is no choice.
-Because they don't have a vehicle, they must live within close proximity to public transit.
+Because they don't have a vehicle, they are often more reliant on dependable public transportation.
 The HRTPO recognizes that although this group may not navigate and make use of the transportation system in the same way as those who drive, they still rely on a safe, efficient transportation system.
 Therefore, we ensure that our meetings are accessible by public transit.
 And our public meeting map tool gives the public access to our meeting locations, as well as the best way to the meeting via public transit.